StackVista/stackstate-docs/use/views.md

 To access a list of all views, click **Views** from the main menu.

-## The View Details panel
+## The View Details pane

 {% hint style="info" %}
-To reopen the view details panel at any time, simply click on the white background in the topology visualization.
+To reopen the view details pane at any time, simply click on the white background in the topology visualization.
 {% endhint %}

-Whenever you first open a view you see a view details panel on the right side of the screen.
+Whenever you first open a view you see a view details pane on the right side of the screen.
 This panel shows the following information.

 * **View properties** -- shows the view query and last updated timestamp.
 * **Components** -- shows a summary of the number of components in the view.